-The cornerstone of the support package are grants for businesses that lose revenue due to wasted perishables or reduced capacity limits if the government enforces local lockdowns over the summer months.
+The cornerstone of the support package, the grants will be available to businesses that lose revenue due to wasted perishables or reduced capacity limits if the government enforces local lockdowns over the summer months.

 Premier Dominic Perrottet announced the package on Tuesday morning, saying the payments will give businesses the confidence “to purchase stock and invest for the future knowing their doors will remain open as we get our economy firing again”.